piklprado/R_UNMSM/README.md

 │   ├── slides.Rmd                  # slides source file
 │   ├── slides.html
 │   └── xaringan-themer.css
-├── notaR                           # codes and texts of the ecercises │   └──src                          # md and R codes for the execrcises ├── index.Rmd                       # home page
+├── notaR                           # codes and texts of the exercises in notaR │   └──src                          # md and R codes for the exercises in notaR ├── Tutoriales                      # Sources and compiled files for swril tutorials ├── index.Rmd                       # home page
 ├── docs/                           # output folder for the site └── theme.css